-Not applicable.
 The new project is designed to link community members to existing County behavioral health services/programs that are funded with MHSA and other funds.
 The project will also link individuals to Medi-Cal managed care or private insurance providers, and other non-behavioral health programs/services.
+If the project is determined to be a successful new approach, BHRS would incorporate this model into its Prevention and Early Intervention programming.
+BHRS would also potentially replicate it in other areas of the County, if sufficient funding is available to expand services.